clairelist/clairelist/readme.md

 - 🔭 I’m currently working on [my fullstack scaffold](https://github.com/clairelist/fullstack-scaffold)

-- 🌱 I’m currently looking for a job!
-Ask me to build a **RESTful API** for you!
+- 🌱 I'm currently working on a Spring / Java API with PostgreSQL!

 - 👯 I’m looking to collaborate on **a microblogging app**